 Whenever it's appropriate, be sure to link to other pages in your posts.

-If you mention an artist in a post, use the @ sign to tag them and create a direct link to their page.
+If you mention an artist in a post, use the @ sign to tag them and create a direct link to their profile.